|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 Essential WACE courses

-Those who have completed an Advanced Diploma of Interior Design at Central TAFE may receive recognition of prior learning equivalent to one year.
+Those who have completed an Advanced Diploma of Interior Design at North Metropolitan TAFE may receive recognition of prior learning equivalent to one year.
 These applicants will need to submit a portfolio and attend an interview.
 Please see Humanities' folio requirements for details.

 Fees for Australian and New Zealand students